 PTI Announces 2012 Web 2.0 Winning Jurisdictions

-Public Technology Institute (PTI) is recognizing ten city, county and state governments as the country's leaders in the innovative application of Web 2.0 technologies and civic/social media tools.
+Public Technology Institute (PTI) has recognized ten city, county and state governments as the country's leaders in the innovative application of Web 2.0 technologies and civic/social media tools for 2012.
 These awardees achieved impressive results in citizen engagement, government accountability and operational efficiencies.

 Web 2.0 technologies and social media tools for government are increasingly affecting how public institutions function and deliver services.
 They encourage cross-agency information sharing for improved communications and service delivery, engaging the public in government decision-making and empowering government staff through data access and streamlined processes.